cindyward1/recipes_RoR/README.md

 * ./LICENSE.md (using the "Unlicense" template)
 * ./Rakefile (configuration information used by 'rake' utility)
 * ./recipes_menu.rb (main application file)
+* ./app/controllers/recipes_controller.rb
+* ./app/controllers/tags_controller.rb
+* ./app/controllers/users_controller.rb
-* ./app/models/contributor.rb (the Ruby implementation of the Contributor model)
+* ./app/models/contributor.rb (the Ruby implementation of the Contributor model, child of User model)
-* ./app/models/cook.rb (the Ruby implementation of the Cook model)
+* ./app/models/cook.rb (the Ruby implementation of the Cook model, child of User model)
+* ./app/models/ingredient.rb (the Ruby implementation of the Ingredient model, used solely by Recipe model)
+* ./app/models/ingredients_recipe.rb (the Ruby implementation of the join table between Ingredient and Recipe models)
+* ./app/models/instruction.rb (the Ruby implementation of the Instruction model, used solely by Recipe model)
+* ./app/models/instructions_recipe.rb (the Ruby implementation of the join table between Instruction and Recipe models)
 * ./app/models/recipe.rb (the Ruby implementation of the Recipe model)
+* ./app/models/recipes_tab.rb (the Ruby implementation of the join table between Recipe and Tag models)
-* ./app/models/tried\_recipe.rb (the Ruby implementation of the TriedRecipe model)
+* ./app/models/tag.rb (the Ruby implementation of the Tag model)
+* ./app/models/tried_recipe.rb (the Ruby implementation of the join table between Cook and Recipe models)
-* ./app/models/user.rb (the Ruby implementation of the User model, parent to Contributor and Cook)
+* ./app/models/user.rb (the Ruby implementation of the User model, parent to Contributor and Cook models)
+* ./config/routes.rb (the Rails routes for user action requests)
 * ./db/config.yml (database configuration file showing the names of the development and test databases)
 * ./db/schema.rb (database schema)
 * ./db/migrate/*.rb (database migrations, which show the development of the database step-by-step.
 These are stored in the database as an additional table.
 The names are preceded by time stamps so they vary)